Expédition Particulière: Organization

-Yorktown Campaign
+Yorktown campaign

 In July 1781, Rochambeau's army left Rhode Island and marched across Connecticut to join Washington's army on the Hudson River at Dobbs Ferry, New York.
 From there the combined forces marched overland to Virginia.
-During this time, Admiral de Grasse managed to defeat a British fleet sent from New York City to evacuate British General Charles Cornwallis at the Battle of the Chesapeake on September 5, trapping Cornwallis on the Yorktown peninsula.
-On September 22, Rochambeau and Washington combined forces with those of Marquis de Lafayette and began the siege of Yorktown.
-The siege ended with the surrender of Cornwallis on October 19, 1781.
+During this time, Admiral de Grasse managed to defeat a British fleet sent from New York City to evacuate British General Charles Cornwallis at the Battle of the Chesapeake on 5 September, trapping Cornwallis on the Yorktown peninsula.
+On September 22, Rochambeau and Washington combined forces with those of the marquis de Lafayette and began the siege of Yorktown.
+The siege ended with the surrender of Cornwallis on 19 October 1781.

 Departure to the West Indies

-Rochambeau's force spent the winter in Virginia.
+Rochambeau's force wintered in Virginia.
 The following year they moved north towards New England.
-Washington again tried to interest Rochambeau in an attack on New York City, Charleston or Canada but the Frenchman rejected the proposals.
-Orders instead arrived for his expedition to go to the West Indies and in late 1782 it sailed from Boston for Port-au-Prince.
-However, by then the Peace of Paris had been agreed and the planned 1783 campaign in the Caribbean never took place.
+Washington again tried to interest Rochambeau in an attack on New York City, Charleston, or Canada, but the Frenchman rejected the proposals.
+Orders instead arrived for his expedition to go to the West Indies, and in late 1782 it sailed from Boston for Port-au-Prince.
+However, by then the Peace of Paris had been agreed, and the planned 1783 campaign in the Caribbean never took place.
 In late April the French sailed for home, reaching Brest and Toulon in June and July 1783.

 Legacy

-The Expedition has been described as the only substantial force of foreign allies ever to serve on United States soil for an extended period.
+The expedition has been described as the only substantial force of foreign allies ever to serve on United States soil for an extended period.